ca-johnson/perforce-buildkite-plugin/README.md

 The P4CLIENT, P4USER and P4PORT used by the plugin are written to a [P4CONFIG](https://www.perforce.com/manuals/v16.2/cmdref/P4CONFIG.html) file at the workspace root and the P4CONFIG env var is set, so build scripts are able to automatically pick up configuration for any further interactions with Perforce.

+The plugin supports 'portable' workspaces, with the intended use-case being to sync perforce on a machine, save an image and then make multiple instances from that image.
+The checkout phase notices that this data was synced from a different client by looking at the p4config, then flushes its own client to match the client which synced this data (i.e. tell perforce it already has those revisions).
+Using this feature, you can avoid doing repetitive large syncs on build agents.

 ## Examples

 Configuration via env vars: